-The course is aimed at researchers and other professionals, from any discipline, who regularly use Stata for analysis but want to learn how to work more efficiently.
+This course is aimed at researchers and other professionals, from any discipline, who want to learn how to work more efficiently with Stata.
 It would be particularly suited to those who are about to embark on large analyses.
 We teach you how to reduce the time and code needed for data preparation and analysis, and to generate bespoke, reproducible and well-presented results.

 The course is taught by research staff from the Population Studies Group, who regularly use Stata for large-scale analyses using multiple data sources.
 The examples used in the course are drawn from the background of the tutors and are, therefore, from the population and health sciences.
 However, none require any specialist knowledge of the field.